ChiaraDG/datasciencecoursera/Capstone Project/README.md

 The folder contains the code used in the JHU Data Science Capstone Project.

-- [Read Data.R]: read and sample the three datasets downloaded from the Coursera's website
+- [Read Data.R](https://github.com/ChiaraDG/datasciencecoursera/blob/master/Capstone%20Project/Read%20Data.R): read and sample the three datasets downloaded from the Coursera's website

-- [Exploratory Analysis.R]: exploratory data analysis of the dataset.
+- [Exploratory Analysis.R](https://github.com/ChiaraDG/datasciencecoursera/blob/master/Capstone%20Project/Exploratory%20Analysis.R): exploratory data analysis of the dataset.
 The results of the analysis were published in [rpubs](https://rpubs.com/chiaradg/228725).

-- [Model.R]: model used to generate next word prediction.
+- [Model.R](https://github.com/ChiaraDG/datasciencecoursera/blob/master/Capstone%20Project/Model.R): model used to generate next word prediction.

-The shiny app can be found [here](ADD LINK), while the folder [NextWordPredictor](ADD LINK) contains the code used to generate the Shiny app.
+The shiny app can be found [here](ADD LINK), while the folder [NextWordPredictor](https://github.com/ChiaraDG/datasciencecoursera/tree/master/Capstone%20Project/NextWordPredictor) contains the code used to generate the Shiny app.